What Insurance Coverage Pays For A Dog Bite Injury Case?

 In addition, Homeowner’s insurance companies are known for lowballing bite victims by taking advantage of their desperation at the time of their dog bites.
 This behavior is not only deplorable, it is also unacceptable.
 Insurance companies usually have one thing in mind: to make as much money as possible by keeping payouts low, and in some cases, denying claims completely.

 Another type of insurance that can be used for your payout is a personal umbrella insurance policy.
 This usually covers anything that may have been missed or is on top of homeowner’s insurance such as the dog itself.

 Dog owner insurance is yet another option, particularly if the dog owner thought ahead and took a policy out on account of the vicious breed he or she may have.
 However, it’s not uncommon for these types of policies to have strict limits such as limiting coverage to only dog bites that occurred within the dog owner’s property.
 Lastly, if the dog has a history of aggression or bit someone else in the past, there’s a chance that the insurance company may reject your claim.

-Don’t Brawl With Northwest Indiana Insurance Companies After a Dog Bite
+Don’t Brawl With Insurance Companies After a Dog Bite

-Fighting with insurance companies is the last thing you should do after being bitten by a dog in Northwest Indiana.
+Fighting with insurance companies is the last thing you should do after being bitten by a dog.
 This is something that we as a law firm do for our clients.
 We know the tricks these companies play to get you to invalidate your claims, and can go up against their lawyers as well as delay tactics.
-If you’ve suffered a dog bite in Indiana, you deserve expert representation.
+If you’ve suffered a dog bite, you deserve expert representation.
 Please call us today on 877-561-3004 for your free and confidential consultation.
 Thanks, and we look forward to hearing from you.